 - The Sheik, the 1921 silent movie starring Rudolph Valentino, depicts the title character as a Noble Savage who wins over the virginal European heroine with his violent passion.
 Averted since the end of the movie reveals that he's actually European, not Arab (thus making the romance acceptable).
 It's worth noting that in the original novel, the sheik rapes the heroine, thus making her fall in love with him.
 In the movie's sequel, Son of the Sheik, Rudolph Valentino's character does actually rape the female protagonist, and by the end of the movie they're happily in love.

 - Hidalgo includes untrustworthy Bedouins who try to double-cross the hero so he loses the big horse race.
 It also features an oppressed Arab woman, the sheikh's daughter, who is being forced into a marriage to her cousin.

-- Rules of Engagement: In this movie, American Marines open fire on unarmed Yemeni civilians at the American embassy in Sana'a (Samuel L. Jackson gives the order to "Waste the mother#@&%ers!"), killing women and children.
+- Rules of Engagement: In this movie, American Marines open fire on unarmed Yemeni civilians at the American embassy in Sana'a (Samuel L. Jackson gives the order to "Waste the mother#@&%ers!"), killing women and children, and the story turns to finding out whether Jackson's recollection was true.
 In the end, though, it turns out that the civilians were no better than terrorists themselves — they all, even a four-year-old girl, fired on the Marines first!
 So the whole movie is a justification for killing Arab civilians, even women and kids -- because they're not actually innocent civilians, they're terrorists too.